Creaboobot/Pabal/README.md

-# Pobal
+# Pabal

-Pobal is a mobile-web-first network companion for consultants and relationship-driven professionals.
+Pabal is a mobile-web-first network companion for consultants and relationship-driven professionals.

 The application helps users: